CKeogh/NC-News-BE/README.md

 npm i chai -D
 ```

-You will also need to ensure that *PostgreSQL* is installed on your machine.
+Make sure that *PostgreSQL* is installed on your machine.
 To do this, follow the instructions in the link below:

 https://www.postgresql.org/docs/9.3/tutorial-install.html